All About Renee Reyes

 We would like you to be a guest on our talk show

-So sorry: I’m just not into doing talk-shows and related interviews to discuss transgender topics.
-There’s lots of ladies in the trans community passionate and skilled about sharing important trans-issues with media portals.
+Sorry: I’m not into doing talk-shows and related interviews to discuss transgender topics.
+There’s lots of ladies in the trans community passionate about sharing important trans-issues with media portals.
 Everything I have to say regarding transgenderism?
-It’s included at this website.
+It’s at this website.

 Thank you for respecting my privacy.